Serving up Success: tips for effective menu design

 Effective menu design is crucial for attracting business, whether you’re offering a quick burger, a spread of authentic tapas, or a three-course meal.
 We tuck into menu design, and how it influences diners and your success as a restaurateur.

-Studio Noel has enjoyed serving up menu designs, rebrands, and campaigns for all kinds of restaurants, from high street mainstay Bill’s and Tapas Revolution, to seafood experts Wright Brothers, Swan at Shakespeare’s Globe Theatre and classic British eatery The Falcon.
+Studio Noel has enjoyed serving up menu designs, rebrands, and campaigns for all kinds of brands within hospitality, from high street mainstay Bill’s and Tapas Revolution, to seafood experts Wright Brothers, Swan at Shakespeare’s Globe Theatre and classic British eatery The Falcon.

 It’s common to think that the most important part of a good meal out is the dish in front of you.
 But the companion helping you choose between the comforts of a famous favourite and the curious plate of rare delicacies is the ever-essential menu, and it plays a bigger part in the overall dining experience than you’d expect.
 There’s a complex mix of menu strategy, psychology, and design expertise that goes into cooking up the perfect menu design.

 With the lure of home delivery growing faster than the eating-out market as a whole, keeping diners at restaurant tables is becoming harder than ever, so the menu has an important part to play.
 We’ve broken down the inner workings of the menu to demonstrate just how important effective menu design is in attracting customers and increasing profitability.

 A good menu isn’t only as good as the food it lists.
 A good menu communicates your brands values and helps it stand out from its competitors next door.
 The menu’s design is a reflection of the restaurant itself.
 Your tone of voice should come through every element of the menu, right down to the descriptions of the food itself.
 While Bill’s like to show that the seasons help curate their menus, Carluccio’s love to tell the story of their food starting from the Italian families that supply them.